Nikolay Karamzin: As a historian

-Karamzin is well-regarded as a historian.
 Until the appearance of his work, little had been done in this direction in Russia.
 The preceding attempt of Vasily Tatishchev was merely a rough sketch, inelegant in style, and without the true spirit of criticism.
 Karamzin was most industrious in accumulating materials, and the notes to his volumes are mines of interesting information.
 Perhaps Karamzin may justly be criticized for the false gloss and romantic air thrown over the early Russian annals; in this respect his work is reminiscent of that of Sir Walter Scott, whose writings were at that time creating a great sensation throughout Europe and probably influenced Karamzin.

 Karamzin wrote openly as the panegyrist of the autocracy; indeed, his work has been styled the Epic of Despotism and considered Ivan III as the architect of Russian greatness, a glory that he had earlier (perhaps while more under the influence of Western ideas) assigned to Peter the Great.
 (The deeds of Ivan the Terrible are described with disgust, though.)

 In the battle pieces, he demonstrates considerable powers of description, and the characters of many of the chief personages in the Russian annals are drawn in firm and bold lines.
 As a critic Karamzin was of great service to his country; in fact he may be regarded as the founder of the review and essay (in the Western style) among the Russians.

 Also, Karamzin is sometimes considered a founding father of Russian conservatism.
 Upon appointing him a state historian, Alexander I greatly valued Karamzin's advice on political matters.
 His conservative views were clearly expounded in The Memoir on Old and New Russia, written for Alexander I in 1812.
 This scathing attack on reforms proposed by Mikhail Speransky was to become a cornerstone of official ideology of imperial Russia for years to come.

 Commemoration

-Several places in Russia were named after the writer:
+Several places in Russia were named after Karamzin: